Kimberly Andrews Espy, Ph.D.

 Provost and Senior Vice President for Academic Affairs

 Immediately prior to joining UTSA, Dr. Espy was senior vice president for research at the University of Arizona.
-As the chief research officer and member of the President’s Senior Leadership Team, Dr. Espy worked to strengthen cross-cutting interdisciplinary faculty efforts through the development and support of centers and institutes that span from fundamental to translational, from the sciences to the humanities disciplines, as well as the three university museums.
-With a long-standing commitment for fostering diversity and inclusion in higher education, Dr. Espy most recently co-coordinated efforts that earned UA its designation as a Hispanic Serving Institution from the U.S. Department of Education.
+As the chief research officer and member of the President’s Senior Leadership Team, Dr. Espy increased R&D impact to record highs by strengthening cross-cutting transdisciplinary faculty efforts through the development and support of centers and institutes that span from fundamental to translational, from the sciences to the humanities disciplines, as well as the three university museums.
+She was a member of the leadership team that developed and implemented the historic academic partnership with Banner Health, which achieved record growth in clinical trials, life science research and NIH awards.
+With historic strengths in space and optics, she established UA’s Defense Security Research Institute to support mission-focused applications and education.
+With a long-standing commitment for advancing diversity and inclusion in higher education, Dr. Espy co-coordinated efforts that earned UA its designation as a Hispanic Serving Institution from the U.S. Department of Education.
 Jointly with the provost, and in collaboration with the deans, department heads and faculty leaders, she also developed and implemented faculty cluster hiring and strategic hiring programs that have connected diverse faculty in new ways to spawn exciting programs addressing national grand challenges.
 With her establishment and expansion of Research Development Services at the UA, a record number of faculty submitted proposals and won external awards.

-A translational clinical neuroscientist, Dr. Espy has earned more than $18 million in funding to study how young children control their attention to promote learning, academic and health outcomes, and how these skills get off track related to medical, environmental or social factors.
-She has authored more than 90 refereed journal articles, has given numerous keynote, invited and scientific presentations nationally and across the globe, and chaired an NIH study section.
-She has mentored many undergraduate, master’s, doctoral and medical students, and junior faculty — her past trainees currently hold positions at national and international institutions, including the National Institutes of Health, Cambridge University, Brown, Johns Hopkins University Medical School and the University of Edinburgh.
+A translational clinical neuroscientist and investigator, Dr. Espy has earned more than $22 million in funding to study how young children control their attention to promote learning, academic and health outcomes, and how these skills get off track related to medical, environmental or social factors.
+She has authored more than 100 refereed journal articles, has given numerous keynote, invited and scientific presentations nationally and across the globe, and chaired an NIH study section.
+She has mentored many undergraduate, master’s, doctoral and medical students, and junior faculty — her past trainees currently hold positions at national and international institutions, including the National Institutes of Health, Cambridge University, Brown University, Johns Hopkins University Medical School and the University of Edinburgh.

 Serving UTSA marks her return to Texas.
 Dr. Espy earned her bachelor's degree in psychology at Rice University and her master's and doctoral degrees in psychology and clinical neuropsychology, respectively, at the University of Houston.
-Additionally, she completed a clinical/pediatric psychology internship at University of Louisville School of Medicine/Bingham Child Guidance Center and a post-doctoral fellowship at the University of Arizona College of Medicine.
-Dr. Espy is a fellow of the American Association for the Advancement of Science and the American Psychological Association.
-She is a licensed clinical psychologist.
+Additionally, she completed a clinical/pediatric psychology internship at the University of Louisville School of Medicine/Bingham Child Guidance Center and a post-doctoral fellowship at the University of Arizona College of Medicine, and is a licensed clinical psychologist.
+Dr. Espy is an elected Fellow of the American Association for the Advancement of Science, as well as of the American Psychological Association.